 Now-a-days you don’t have to be a professional interior designer to put together a great looking space.
 There are countless resources out there to inspire you, guide you, and help you realize your home’s potential.
+You can improve your home with a new furniture piece or with a shag rug in a bright color like orange.

 We have compiled a list of our favorite home decorating blogs to read and follow.
 Some are specific to interior design, some are home renovation blogs, some focus on Do-It-Yourself guides, some are there to fill your head with great inspiration, and others write about the goings-on in their lives to help you realize what you want to happen in yours.